 Why build DroneBridge?

 The EZ-WifiBroadcast project has come a long way and is very good at delivering low latency video over long distances.
 Since release 1.5 there also is the possibility to send RC signals.
 Without this, the user is forced to switch to 5.8 GHz for video transmission to not interfere with the radio control that usually operates at 2.4 GHz.
 With video over 5.8 GHz, the range gets halved.
-The EZ-WBC developers spent a lot of time getting various WiFi adapters to work and build an easy to install image.
-For that, you have to respect their work.

-Instead of trying to fix all these issues I decided that it is better/faster to start an entirely new project and rewrite almost all of the code.
+Instead of trying to fix all these issues I decided that it is better to start an entirely new project and rewrite almost all of the code.
 By sticking to the base image provided by EZ-WBC I can take advantage of all the driver and OS modifications that were made.